 After studying enology at the University of California, Davis eventually he and Kathy moved from San Francisco to Carneros.
 Francis was in his late 20’s at the time, had a strong passion for wine and was confident that the Carneros growing region could produce world class Burgundian styled wines.
 Francis was one of the first to plant Pinot noir grapes in Carneros.
 He work with Pinot Noir research and UC Davis helped determine the best Pinot Noir clones to plant in the region.
 His research has proven critical in helping advance the overall quality of Pinot Noir in not just the Napa Valley but throughout cooler climate regions in California and Oregon.

-Francis has always been an experimenter – while Pinot noir is the varietal he has spent his life focusing on he’s always explored Italian, French and Spanish varietals.
-Currently Mahoney Vineyards owns three vineyards in Carneros – on the Napa side, the Mahoney Ranch (home vineyard) is planted to numerous clones of Pinot Noir; the nearby Gavin Vineyard produces Chardonnay and Las Brisas Vineyard located on the Sonoma side of Carneros is planted to additional clones of Pinot Noir and a what is an extremely rare varietal for Carneros, Vermentino (a white grape prominently grown in Sardinia, Corsica, Sicily and Liguria Italy).
+Francis has always been an experimenter – while Pinot noir is the variety he has spent his life focusing on he’s always explored Italian, French and Spanish varieties.
+Currently Mahoney Vineyards owns three vineyards in Carneros – on the Napa side, the Mahoney Ranch (home vineyard) is planted to numerous clones of Pinot Noir; the nearby Gavin Vineyard produces Chardonnay and Las Brisas Vineyard located on the Sonoma side of Carneros is planted to additional clones of Pinot Noir and a what is an extremely rare variety for Carneros, Vermentino (a white grape prominently grown in Sardinia, Corsica, Sicily and Liguria Italy).

 Francis has long touted the varietal expression in wines – making balanced wines that pair well with foods, rather than wines heavily oaked.
-He prefers wines that are terroir driven – varietals best suited to certain soils and micro-climates.
+He prefers wines that are terroir driven – varieties best suited to certain soils and micro-climates.

 While Mahoney makes a number of wines under their own label – the amount of fruit sourced from his Carneros vineyards are just a fraction of what he grows.
 Most of the fruit is sold to a number of premium mostly Napa producers.
 Even in Carneros with its proximity to the San Pablo Bay there are a variety of micro-climates on their own vineyard.
 Parts of the vineyard are more windy, parts are more sheltered and parts are warmer (where the Syrah grows).